software-students-fall2024/1-specification-garage/README.md

 ## Stakeholders

-### Interview from Stakeholder
-__Here is our interview record:__
-___Q: Do you usually use fitness apps to assist with your workouts?___
-> Occasionally, but I mostly follow videos for learning.

-___Q: Why don't you use fitness apps?___
-> Well, I need to think about this.
-I believe that most fitness apps are overly complicated.
-Fitness tutorial videos can be more efficient for me.

-___Q: Can you elaborate on how the current fitness apps are complicated?___
-> There are too many fitness plan packages, with cardio, yoga, and strength training mixed together, making it difficult for me to know how to start based on my current situation.
-Also, the app pages are cluttered with content, making me feel like I need to prepare and learn a lot.
-It gives me the subconscious impression that fitness is a difficult task and diminishes my interest.
-Moreover, the app doesn’t link videos with training plans, so I don’t know what to practice next.

-___Q: So how do you think fitness apps should be?___
-> I believe a fitness app doesn't need to have more content to be better.
-I prefer a simple interface and training plans that align with the target user's needs.

-___Q: There are many types of fitness enthusiasts with different needs.
-Do you have any suggestions for simplification?___
-> I think designing a fitness app requires a clear target audience rather than trying to cover all aspects of fitness.
-For example, it can be tailored to people who focus solely on strength training or only provide yoga-related training materials.

-___Q: If we focus solely on one type of fitness, won't it result in a smaller user base for the app?___
-> The app is not limited by region.
-No matter what type of fitness activity, the market is vast on a global scale.
-A good fitness app should be more about specialization rather than diversification.

-___Q: What do you think is the problem with the fitness plans provided by current fitness apps?___
-> Current fitness apps usually only offer formulaic fitness plans without fully considering individual differences, such as the user's fitness level, physical condition, and goals.
-Different people have different physical conditions and goals.
-A lack of personalized plans can lead to poor results and even increase the risk of injury.

-### Summary

-__Goals & Needs:__
-- Users need a straightforward starting point based on their current fitness level and goals, without being overwhelmed by a variety of options.
-- Users prefer a clean interface that makes it easy to understand what to do next, rather than a complicated UI design.
-- Users need personalized fitness plans that consider individual fitness levels, body, and personal goals.

 __Problems/Frustrations:__
 - The abundance of content on app pages can make fitness seem complex and daunting, potentially discouraging users from getting started.
 - Existing apps provide formulaic fitness plans that do not account for individual differences.
 The formulaic fitness plan can lead to ineffective workouts or even injury.